-On Air: Chelmsford’s Global Experiment exhibition was due to run at Chelmsford Museum throughout this special centenary year.
+On Air: Chelmsford’s Global Experiment exhibition was due to run at Chelmsford Museum throughout this special centenary year of the Marconi broadcast.
 Whilst the museum is closed, the team have been working behind the scenes with Essex Record Office to produce a virtual version of the exhibition for us all to enjoy.

 One hundred years ago, Chelmsford was the location of a ground-breaking radio test.
 Dame Nellie Melba, one of the most famous singers in the world, came to the New Street Works to perform the first live entertainment broadcast.
 The centenary of this remarkable event is the focus of ‘On Air: Chelmsford’s Global Experiment’ at Chelmsford Museum.

 Our exhibition opened just before the lockdown started, so we haven’t been able to share this story with as many of you as we’d like.
 We hope you’ll get to see it when we can open our doors once again, but in the meantime, we are remembering this centenary with a virtual exhibition in the form of three films.Chelmsford City Museum